nilz3000/pf-linux/Documentation/admin-guide/pm/amd-pstate.rst

         these values to the sysfs file will cause the driver to switch over to the operation mode represented by that string - or to be unregistered in the "disable" case.

+Note: If someone tries to change the state to same state, which is currently active in the driver, then this will return -EBUSY error.

 ``cpupower`` tool support for ``amd-pstate``
 ===============================================